PepeLira/cchc_rag_backend/README.md

 [Alembic's official documentation](https://alembic.sqlalchemy.org/en/latest/tutorial.html#create-a-migration-script).

 ## Backend Session Console
-To review the data model objects we can interact with the sqlalchemy session using the `console.py` script.
+To review the data model objects we can interact with the sqlalchemy session (db) using the `console.py` script.

 Start a backend shell:
 ```